Discord-Resources-Wiki/Discord-Resources-Wiki/blog/2021-11-02-changelog.md

 @authors/378537973215657984

 __**MASSIVE CHANGES!**__
-A lot of things changed the last few days, and today we are super excited to present introduce...
+A lot of things changed the last few days, and today we are super excited to introduce...

 **The Discord Resources Wiki Website!**
 **https://discordresources.com/**